Statistical Classification of Economic Activities in the European Community

 The Statistical Classification of Economic Activities in the European Community, commonly referred to as NACE (for the French term "nomenclature statistique des activités économiques dans la Communauté européenne"), is the industry standard classification system used in the European Union.
-The current version is revision 2 and was established by Regulation (EC) No 1893/2006.
-It is the European implementation of the UN classification ISIC, revision 4.
+The current version is revision 2.1 and was established by Commission Delegated Regulation (EU) 2023/137 of 10 October 2022 amending Regulation (EC) No 1893/2006.
+This revision takes effect from 2025.
+It is the European implementation of the UN classification ISIC, revision 5.

 There is a correspondence between NACE and United Nations' International Standard Industrial Classification of all Economic Activities.

-NACE is similar in function to the SIC and NAICS systems:
+The NACE system is similar to the SIC and NAICS systems in function.